Connie Lewcock: Life

+Oral history

 Brian Harrison recorded two oral history interviews with Lewcock, in April 1976 and April 1977, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
-In the 1976 interview Lewcock recalls her childhood and her WSPU work, her political interests and her husband, William Lewcock.
+In the 1976 interview Lewcock recalls her childhood and her WSPU work, her political interests and her husband.
 Elsie Wright, the niece and adopted daughter of Joss Craddock, also took part in the 1977 interview in which Lewcock speaks further about Craddock.

-Lewcock died in Newcastle upon Tyne in 1980.
+Lewcock was featured in a BBC Two clip, discussing suffragette tactics.

+Durham County Record Office (DCRO) holds documents relating to Lewcock's life.

+Commemoration

+In 2018, Lewcock was recognised on a national list of 100 suffrage pioneers by the Women's Local Government Society.

+In 2019, a blue plaque commemorating Lewcock was unveiled at her former school, Queen Elizabeth's Grammar School, Horncastle.
+She is also commemorated too with a plaque on the Local Heroes Walk of Fame along the Newcastle and Gateshead Quayside.